ConductionNL/ConductionCommonGroundBundle/README.md

 # ConductionCommonGroundBundle
-This bundle adds VNG Common Ground functionality to you Symfony API Platforapplication.
+This bundle adds VNG Common Ground functionality to you Symfony API Platform application.
+It aims to extend this platform by providing addition features either inherent to common ground (like the VNG API Standard) or typical for the Dutch Application landscape (like BSN checks and KVK lookups).

+This bundle is maintained as a free of charge open-source project by [conduction](http://conduction.nl), a Dutch platform oriented startup.

 **Requires**: PHP 5.3+ or PHP 7.0+